 The second most important element of a great bar is a maniacal bartender.
 Someone who will show a genuine concern for your current state of liquidity while performing the tactful skills of a priest during confession.
 A truly maniacal bartender mastered at least one of the sacramental beverages of their craft.
 I’m talking about margaritas, mojitos, specialty cocktails and coffees, and of course martinis.
 Great bartenders can take an ordinary drink and turn it into a brand new experience.
 The rabbit hole is deep and some of the highest skilled curators of the elixirs take their craft to entirely new levels.
 Few bartenders have truly earned the right to be called mixologists.

 Next on the list is an element that only a truly great bar will possess, convenient hours of operation.
 Operating hours that compliments your lifestyle choices.
 Not all of us work the 9am-5pm shift and we certainly don’t want to feel guilty while trying to find a place that will serve beer at 7am with breakfast.
 The small group of diligent workers happily willing to stay up all night to keep society running deserve to have an adult beverage when the work day ends.
 Whether your shift ends at 4am or 4pm there are a lot of us that enjoy having that well deserved after work drink.
 It’s a good feeling when you can walk into a bar during all hours of the day and find other people with similar schedules sitting around having a good time.
-When you find that bar that compliments your timetable you feel at easy and comfortable like slipping into a nice warm bath.
+When you find a bar that compliments your timetable you feel at easy like your hanging out in a friends living room.

 A good jukebox and great food are very important elements of a great bar.
 Bars lacking the luxurious location can make up for not being aesthetically pleasing by offering great food and good tunes.
 Some of the best meals I ever had were at local, mom & pop, hole in the wall kind of places.
 A bar known for its great food will definitely have a strong following of regulars despite of the interior design.
 Great food entices happy customers to tell their story and try to encourage others to share their experience.
-Word-of-mouth advertising is the strongest most sought after advertising a bar could receive because happy customer’s recommendations are free.
+When amazing food takes the center stage restaurant marketing ideas and happy customer’s word-of-mouth advertising only build up the legend.